Understanding Digital Experience Platforms

-A digital experience platform expands beyond the web browser and into the real life of your customers, from mobile access via an app to personalization to anticipation and on to the Internet of Things.
+When implemented correctly, a digital experience platform should also help you expand beyond the web browser and into the real life of your customers, from mobile access through an app to personalization and anticipation across a wide range of channels.
 It includes customer-facing access as well as back-end digital processes that help your internal team create a better customer experience overall.

-The more capable your DXP is of automation, the better, saving your team time and effort.
-You need to be able to measure your successes and your failures, and make changes based on that insight.
+The more capable your DXP is of automation, the better the digital experience, saving your team time and effort.
+You need to be able to measure your successes and your failures and make changes based on that insight.
 Marketing and IT both need to be able to prove they’re improving the bottom line with every investment they make, and your DXP should do that for you.

 At the same time, you need to offer security and trust to your customers, keeping their personal information and their privacy safe while still offering them experiences that matter to them.
+The DXP solution is simply a tool for better customer engagement.
 This is true for eCommerce companies especially, who need to show that they are keeping credit card details and personal preferences safe while still being able to offer customized shopping experiences based on purchase or search history.

-Even if you don’t offer a physical product, the customer experience with your company in the digital realm can affect their willingness to work with you again or trust you to perform a service.
+Even if you don’t offer a physical product, the customer experience your company provides in the digital realm can affect custoemrs’ willingness to work with you again or trust you to perform a service.

 How Do Digital Experience Platforms Affect Your Customers?

-In order to select the perfect DXP, you need to understand your customer journey and design around it.
+In order to select the perfect DXP technology, you need to understand your customer journey and design around it.
 If implemented correctly, a DXP will give your customers a reason to trust you.
-If they can access your company via whatever tool works best for them, you’ll make their lives easier, increase their loyalty to you, and get more customers thanks to their glowing recommendations.
-But if your methods don’t meet your customer’s needs where they are, as opposed to forcing them into an unfamiliar routine, the DXP will be more of a hindrance than a help.
+If they can access your company via whatever tool works best for them, you’ll make their lives easier, increase their loyalty to your business, and attract more customers thanks to their glowing recommendations.
+But if your methods don’t meet your customers’ needs where they are, as opposed to forcing them into an unfamiliar routine, the DXP will be more of a hindrance than a help.

-The DXP for your customers will differ depending on who those customers are and what they need.
-Generally it starts from the first interaction with your company, often right on your website.
+The DXP solution for your customers will differ depending on who those customers are and what they need.
+Generally, it starts from the first interaction with your company, often right on your website.
 A good DXP can take information from each visitor to your website, such as physical location as denoted by IP address, or whether the visitor is returning, and serve up specific content for that visitor, such as local deals or trending topics.
-With a more robust DXP, the visitor can sign in to a user platform and have even further customization based on supplied information.
+With a more robust DXP technology, the visitor can sign in to a user platform and have even further customization based on supplied information.

 All of this information can be included in a mobile app they can access from their phone or tablet, providing consistency across their access points.
 A customer would be able to search for items on their laptop and see the same information available on their phone later on.
 They can find customer support information, whether it be self-serve FAQs or chat with a customer support agent.